What We Use

 Free (open source)

-Static export means zero server costs and fast page loads.
-We know it well.
+Static export means zero server runtime cost and fast page loads.
+We know it well enough to ship without fighting it.

 What else we considered